SchulzLab/SNEEP/README.md

 # SNEEP: SNP exploration and functional analysis using epigenetic data

-SNEEP is fast method to identify regulatory SNPs (rSNPs) that modify the binding sites of Transcription Factors (TFs) for large collections of SNPs provided by the user.
+SNEEP is a fast method to identify regulatory SNPs (rSNPs) that modify the binding sites of Transcription Factors (TFs) for large collections of SNPs or SNVs provided by the user.

 ## Documentation
 The full documentation is available on [Read the Docs](https://sneep.readthedocs.io/en/latest/index.html)